Mosibi/blog.mosibi.nl/_drafts/2021-10-29-cilium-bpg.md

 Oct 31 15:56:12.749: default/web1-696bfbbbc4-jnxbc:80 <> 10.0.4.105:36956 to-overlay FORWARDED (TCP Flags: ACK, FIN)
 ```

-What happens here is, that our router sent the traffic for ip address 172.16.10.0 to k8s-worker1, but that worker does not host our *web1* container, so it forwards the traffic to k8s-worker2 and that worker handles the traffic.
-All the forwarding logic is handled using [eBPF](https://docs.cilium.io/en/stable/concepts/ebpf/intro/), so a small BPF program attached to the interface handles the traffic and routes in to an other worker if needed.
-That is also the reason that running `tcpdump` on k8s-worker1 where the packages initialy are recieved, do not show any traffic.
+What we see here is that our router is sending the traffic for ip address 172.16.10.0 to k8s-worker1, but that worker does not host our web1 container, so it forwards the traffic to k8s-worker2 which handles the traffic.
+All the forwarding logic is handled using [eBPF](https://docs.cilium.io/en/stable/concepts/ebpf/intro/) – a small BPF program attached to the interface will send the traffic and routes to another worker if needed.
+That is also the reason that running tcpdump on k8s-worker1,  where the packages initially are received, does not show any traffic.
 It is already redirected to k8s-worker2 before it could land in the ip stack of k8s-worker1.

-At Cilium they have a lot of information about eBPF and the internals, if you not have heard about eBPF and are into Linux and/or networking, please do yourself a favor and learn at least the basics, because in my humble opinion eBPF will change networking in Linux drasticly in the near future and especially for cloud native environments.
+[Cilium.io](https://cilium.io) has a lot of information about eBPF and the internals.
+If you have not heard about eBPF and you are into Linux and/or networking, please do yourself a favor and learn at least the basics.
+In my humble opinion eBPF will change networking in Linux drastically in the near future and especially for cloud native environments!

 #### Hubble Web GUI
-With a working BGP set-up, is very easy to also make the Hubble Web GUI available to the outside world.
+With a working BGP set-up, it is quite simple to make the Hubble Web GUI available to the outside world as well.

 ```lang=shell
 kubectl -n kube-system expose deployment hubble-ui --type=LoadBalancer --port=80 --target-port=8081 --name hubble-ui-lb